richardcsuwandi/sift/README.md

 searches filenames, document contents, and indexed images, then shows the evidence behind every result.
-It can also make sense of a cluttered folder, propose a useful structure, and follow plain-language requests to move or rename files—all with local AI models.
+It can also make sense of a cluttered folder, propose a useful structure, and follow plain-language requests to move or rename files, all with local AI models.

 [View the Sift website](https://richardcsuwandi.github.io/sift/)

-The initial release supports macOS.
-See [Platform support](#platform-support) for details.

 ## What you can do